Tw1ddle/Blind-Crossword-3D/README.md

 ## Contributing

+This project needs a maintainer.
+I developed it as a student with support and encouragement from the partially-sighted crossword setter Eric Westbrook and my university.
+I would be happy to return the favour to anyone interested in picking it up.
+If you are interested then contact me.

-See the [wiki](https://github.com/Tw1ddle/Blind-Crossword-3D/wiki) to learn how to make Blind Crossword 3D better.
+I have some notes on the [wiki](https://github.com/Tw1ddle/Blind-Crossword-3D/wiki) for how to Blind Crossword 3D better.
+The [issue tracker](https://github.com/Tw1ddle/Blind-Crossword-3D/issues) also contains plenty of proposals for improvements that were drafted out in collaboration with blind and partially-sighted users.

 ## Notes
  * Got a comment or suggestion?
 Open an issue on GitHub, or send Sam an [email](https://samcodes.co.uk/contact/) or a message via [Twitter](https://twitter.com/Sam_Twidale).